rdmurphy/scss-base/README.md

 # SCSS Base

-A collection of my favorite SCSS tricks.
+A growing collection of my favorite SCSS tricks.